+(13) “Designated official” means a person designated by the responsible official as the person that represents the fleet.
+The statements of the designated official to CARB under this regulation shall be deemed to be statements of the fleet.

-(12) “Diesel fuel” has the same meaning as defined in title 13, CCR, sections 2281 and 2282.
+(14) “Diesel fuel” has the same meaning as defined in title 13, CCR, sections 2281 and 2282.

-(13) “Diesel particulate filter” means an emission control strategy that reduces diesel particulate matter emissions by directing all of the exhaust through a filter that physically captures particles but permits gases to flow through.
+(15) “Diesel particulate filter” means an emission control strategy that reduces diesel particulate matter emissions by directing all of the exhaust through a filter that physically captures particles but permits gases to flow through.
 Periodically, the collected particles are either physically removed or oxidized (burned off) in a process called regeneration.

-(14) “Diesel particulate matter” (diesel PM) means the particles found in the exhaust of diesel-fueled compression ignition engines.
+(16) “Diesel particulate matter” (diesel PM) means the particles found in the exhaust of diesel-fueled compression ignition engines.
 Diesel PM may agglomerate and adsorb other species to form structures of complex physical and chemical properties.
-The Air Resources Board (ARB) has identified diesel PM as a toxic air contaminant.
+The California Air Resources Board (CARB) has identified diesel PM as a toxic air contaminant.

+(17) “DOORS fleet ID number” means the number CARB assigns to each fleet when a fleet initially reports to CARB to identify the fleet.

+(18) “Emergency operation” means:

+(A) Any activity conducted during emergency, life threatening situations, where a sudden, unexpected occurrence that poses a clear and imminent danger, requiring immediate action to prevent or mitigate the loss or impairment of life, health, property, or an essential public service; or in conjunction with any officially declared disaster or state of emergency, as declared by an authorized health officer, agricultural commissioner, fire protection officer, or other authorized health officer,

+(B) Any activity conducted by essential public and private service utilities to provide electricity, natural gas, broadband and telephone, water, or sewer during periods of service outages and emergency, or

-(15) “Emergency operation” means helping to alleviate an immediate threat to public health or safety.
-Examples of emergency operation include repairing or preventing damage to roads, buildings, terrain, and infrastructure as a result of an earthquake, flood, storm, fire, other infrequent act of nature, or terrorism.
-Routine maintenance or construction to prevent public health risks does not constitute an emergency operation.
+(C) Operations including repairing or preventing damage to roads, buildings, terrain, and infrastructure as a result of an earthquake, flood, storm, fire, other infrequent act of nature, or terrorism.
+Routine maintenance or construction to prevent public health risks does not constitute emergency operations.

+(19) “Emission control label” means the label which engine manufacturers are required to affix on each production engine (or piece of equipment) to provide the engine or equipment owner and service mechanic with information necessary for the proper maintenance of parts in customer use, as described in CCR title 13, section 2424.

-(16) “Emission factor” means NOx emission rate in grams per brake-horsepower hour (g/bhp-hr) as shown in Appendix A. Engines certified to Family Emission Limits and flexibility engines must still use the emission factors in Appendix A.
+(20) “Emission factor” means NOx emission rate in grams per brake-horsepower hour (g/bhp-hr) as shown in Appendix A. Engines certified to Family Emission Limits and flexibility engines must still use the emission factors in Appendix A.

-(17) “Equipment identification number” means a unique identification number assigned by ARB to each vehicle in an owner’s fleet subject to this regulation.
+(21) “Equipment identification number” means a unique identification number assigned by CARB to each vehicle in an owner’s fleet subject to this regulation.
 All reporting and recordkeeping will link vehicle data with this number.

-(18) “Executive Officer” means the Executive Officer of the ARB or his or her authorized representative.
+(22) “Executive Officer” means the Executive Officer of CARB or his or her authorized representative.

-(19) “Family emission limit” (FEL) means an emission level that is declared by the manufacturer to serve in lieu of an emission standard for certification purposes and for the averaging, banking, and trading program, as defined in title 13, CCR, section 2423.
+(23) “Family emission limit” (FEL) means an emission level that is declared by the manufacturer to serve in lieu of an emission standard for certification purposes and for the averaging, banking, and trading program, as defined in title 13, CCR, section 2423.

-(20) “Fleet” means all off-road vehicles and engines owned by a person, business, or government agency that are operated within California and are subject to the regulation.
+(24) “Fleet” means all vehicles and engines subject to this regulation owned by a person, business, or government agency that are operated within California and are subject to the regulation.
 A fleet may consist of one or more vehicles.
 A fleet does not include vehicles that have never operated in California.